yzyii/luashitacast/README.md

 - e.g. All melee jobs are able to type /tp to switch between Low Accuracy and High Accuracy TP sets.
 - e.g. All mage jobs are able to type /mode to switch between Magic Potency vs Magic Accuracy sets.

-These luas were designed to be used in HorizonXI and therefore features such as automatically using opo-opo necklace when asleep or automatically cancelling shadows for Utsusemi: Ichi are not included.

-These luas will still work on other 75-era private servers so long as Horizon custom equipment is appropriately commented out / disabled.
+While these luas were originally designed for HorizonXI, these luas should still work on other 75-era private servers so long as Horizon custom equipment is appropriately commented out / disabled.

 # How to Use